MicrosoftDocs/windows-dev-docs/terminal/customize-settings/actions.md

 { "command": "toggleShaderEffects" }
 ```

-> [!IMPORTANT]
+> [!CAUTION]
-> This action was renamed in [Windows Terminal Preview](https://aka.ms/terminal-preview) version 1.6.
-In previous versions, this was `toggleRetroEffect`.
+> The `toggleRetroEffect` action is no longer available in versions 1.6 and later.
+It is recommended that you use `toggleShaderEffects` instead.

 ### Set the color scheme